Image

 • Immigration status: potential removal or inadmissibility for non-citizens.

-An experienced violent crimes lawyer in Belleville, IL can often reduce exposure by challenging enhancements, negotiating reduced charges, or exploiting weaknesses in the prosecution’s evidence.
+A Belleville, IL violent crimes lawyer can often impact sentencing exposure long before a trial date by challenging enhancements, negotiating charge reductions, or leveraging weaknesses in the State’s case.

 How Prosecutors Approach Violent Crime Cases in Belleville, IL